Godin/test-github/.github/ISSUE_TEMPLATE/question.md

 ---
 name: '❓ Question'
-about: Please do not use Github for questions
+about: 'Questions and requests for support'
-title: FOR QUESTIONS PLEASE CHECK FAQ OR USE FORUM
+title: 'FOR QUESTIONS PLEASE CHECK FAQ OR USE FORUM'
 labels: 'type: question'
 assignees: ''